Investors Trendlines Incubators Israel; B. Braun; US based family office

 More than 10 years of experience in the spine field; inventor and CTO, Impliant Inc.; founder and CTO, Spine21 Ltd.

 Spine surgeon; president of the Israeli Spine Society

 Today’s gold standard for correcting spinal deformities involves fusing an average of 10 motion levels using a large number of screws in a surgical procedure that lasts an average of six hours and costs upward of $100,000.
-Worldwide, there are approximately 126,000 scoliosis procedures per year, of which 40,000 are AIS, representing a $2.4 billion implant market.* The cost of scoliosis correction implants in the United States, not including hospitalization, is around $600 million annually, with an estimated $300 million market outside the United States.
+Worldwide, there are approximately 126,000 scoliosis procedures per year, of which 40,000 are AIS.
+The cost of scoliosis correction implants in the United States, not including hospitalization, is around $600 million annually, with an estimated $300 million market outside the United States.